 Arts On a Budget in Philadelphia

 Philly is a big arts town.
 One of the 30+ reasons why I love Philly is because you’re surrounded by stunning art everywhere you walk in this city.
-On cold, rainy days I opt to hide away indoors finding solitude among paintings and figures I may not quite understand.
+On cold, rainy days I opt to hide away inside museums finding solitude among paintings and figures while contemplating their meaning.

 Open art galleries during First Fridays

-This past Friday, I toured Old City modern art galleries where friends, drinks, and stopped by Indy Hall Arts to check out their latest exhibit ‘Spirits and Beasties’, an imaginative take on monster-like creatures that roam inside local artists’ minds – and inside the entrance to one of Philly’s most popular coworking spaces.
-From there it was off to Arts in the Age, a Warby Parker annex slash retail outlet fit for an outdoorsman.
-I often visit this shop to collect unique objects that either end up on my keychain or plastered on my walls.
-This time I walked out with a one-of-a-kind Philadelphia print.
+One of my favorite First Friday visits was the former Indy Hall Arts to check out the exhibit ‘Spirits and Beasties’, an imaginative take on monster-like creatures that roam inside local artists’ minds.
+Arts in the Age, a Warby Parker annex slash retail outlet fit for an outdoorsman, is also a shop I often visit to collect unique objects that either end up on my keychain or plastered on my walls.
+One time I walked out with a one-of-a-kind Philadelphia print.

 Hang out after hours at the Barnes Foundation